aritradevelops/vscode-read-comments/README.md

 ## Key Features

 - **Read Aloud**: Automatically reads out all the comments in your source code, allowing you to focus on coding while staying informed about important notes and annotations.
 - **Multi-Language Support**: Compatible with comments in various programming languages, making it versatile for any development environment.
+Currently supports python, typescript, javascript.
 - **Customizable Voice Settings**: Choose from different voices and adjust the reading speed to match your preference.
 - **Selective Reading**: Option to read comments from the entire file, specific sections.